A Complete Guide to ADHD Medications for Adults

 Strattera (atomoxetine): Strattera is an SNRI, meaning it increases levels of norepinephrine in the brain which can help with attention and decrease impulsivity.
 It is the first non-stimulant medication that the FDA approved for the treatment of ADHD in adults.

 Blood pressure medications for ADHD

-Kapvay (Clonidine) and Intuniv (Guanfacine): These blood pressure medications, known as selective beta-blockers, are approved for the treatment of ADHD in their long-acting form.
-They have been found to be significantly helpful for reducing hyperactivity and impulsive symptoms.
-They are not as helpful for inattention.
+Intuniv (Guanfacine): This blood pressure medication, known as Alpha-2 adrenergic agonist, is approved for the treatment of ADHD in its long-acting form.
+It has been found to be significantly helpful in reducing hyperactivity and impulsive symptoms.
+It is not as helpful for inattention.